csplib/csplib/Readme.md

 Development builds
 ------------------

-Development builds of every branch is located at http://csplib.github.io/csplib-builds/
+Development builds of every branch and pull requests are located at http://csplib.github.io/csplib-builds/